External relations of the Isle of Man: Relations with the United Kingdom

 Unlike the relationship the Parliament of the UK once had with the Dominion legislatures of the Irish Free State, Canada, Australia, New Zealand, Newfoundland and South Africa under the Statute of Westminster 1931, there is no law in the United Kingdom which requires the Westminster Parliament to seek formal consent from either Tynwald or the Isle of Man Government before passing legislation for the Isle of Man.
 Tynwald requested that the Kilbrandon Commission on the Constitution (1969–73) propose that the above convention be enshrined in "strict law", but this request was rejected – partly because the UK Parliament could not make such a law binding on its successors.

-Occasionally, the UK Parliament acts against the wishes of Tynwald; the most recent example was the Marine etc. Broadcasting (Offences) Act 1967, which banned pirate radio stations from operating in Manx waters.
+Occasionally, the UK Parliament acts against the wishes of Tynwald; the most recent example was the Marine Broadcasting Offences Act 1967, which banned pirate radio stations from operating in Manx waters.
 A Manx bill to accomplish this was overwhelmingly defeated at its second reading in the House of Keys, prompting Westminster to legislate directly.

 This power of the UK Parliament is an ancient consequence of the Lord of Mann's feudality beneath the English Crown, and not a consequence of revestment.
 An early example of the English Parliament legislating for the Isle of Man was the Bishoprics of Chester and Man Act 1541.

 Within the British Government, the Secretary of State for Justice has prime responsibility for overseeing Manx affairs.
 Manx affairs are handled by the Ministry of Justice.
 Before 2001 the Home Office had this responsibility.

 The UK Government justifies this power to intervene in Manx affairs by pointing to the responsibility of the British Crown for the "good government" of Man.
 This was the subject of a written exchange on 3 May 2000 in the House of Lords.
 In response to a Written Question by Baroness Strange enquiring as to the meaning and scope of the Crown's responsibility for the good government of the Crown Dependencies, Lord Bach, for the Government, replied, "The Crown is ultimately responsible for the good government of the Crown Dependencies.
 This means that, in the circumstances of a grave breakdown or failure in the administration of justice or civil order, the residual prerogative power of the Crown could be used to intervene in the internal affairs of the Channel Islands and the Isle of Man.
 It is unhelpful to the relationship between Her Majesty's Government and the Islands to speculate about the hypothetical and highly unlikely circumstances in which such intervention might take place."
 If the UK Parliament was unable to impose legislation upon the Isle of Man it would have "responsibility without power".